AutomateX vs FlowX

 - Does it have a free plan?

-- Yes, FlowX has a free plan available.
+- Yes, FlowX provides a free plan suitable for individuals and basic workflow automation.

 - What integrations does it support?